UrielDiaz1/babyC-Compiler/README.md

 # Running the Program
 1a.
 Open a terminal in the program's directory, where the makefile is located.

 2a.
-Run the following command to compile and create the executable file "bcc":<br />
+Run the following command to compile and create the executable file *bcc*:<br />
     `make`

 2b.
 In the circumstance that you don't have the appropriate environment, a pre-built
     executable file will be provided.
-It is called "bcc".
+It is called *bcc*.

 3a.
 Drag and drop the "bcc" into the tests folder.